dk/Keyword-Pluggable/README.md

     }

 The `;` represents a no-op statement, the `if` was injected by the Perl code, and the rest of the file is unchanged.
+This also means your it can only occur at the beginning of a statement, not embedded in an expression.

-This also means your new keywords can only occur at the beginning of a statement, not embedded in an expression.
+To be able to do that, use ` expression =` 1 > flag.

 Keywords in the replacement part of a `s//.../e` substitution aren't handled correctly and break parsing.